zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 ## Test procedure

-1. If the input *Domain Name* is not a non-empty string of [Unicode] characters this test cas cannot be run.
+1. If the input *Domain Name* is not a non-empty string of [Unicode] characters this test case cannot be run.

 2. Create an empty, ordered list of labels ("Domain Labels").